Quantity of Heat

 Question 19 of 38

-20. Does an increase in pressure increase the boiling point of a liquid?
+20. Does a decrease in pressure lower the boiling point of a liquid?

 Question 20 of 38